VovaMind/KnowledgeBase/2024/engineering_management_book.md

 In terms of feedback, there is a bit of netural tension within our own egos.

 Key part is to establish partnership.

+Tricky part is to make them don't feel threatened.

+Stress -> reduced analytical thinking, creativity, and worse problem problem solving.

+Giving and receiving feedback is a challenge.
+Be careful and thoughful.

+Suggestions/steps are:

+1. Pre-work: how would they prefer receiving feedback.
+2. Make sure that it's necessary.
+3. Check-in your motivation and biases.
+4. Give it as soon as you can.
+5. Keep conversation open / allow asking questions.
+6. Talk through expectations and improvement suggestions.
+Clear next steps and follow-ups.

+Be specific, what can be improved and why.
+Connect feedback to their values and goals.

+Will this feedback help them in the long term?

+Praise in public, feedback in private.

+Record the facts.

+## Receiving feedback

+Solicit feedback: anonymous form, ask in a group about a project/event, ask for feedback in 1:1.

+This is hard

+Defensiveness is a natural reaction.

+Blind spots.

+Ego resilience.

+Don't mix together receiving and giving feedback.

+Write everything down.

+Stepping back is hard.
+You are within bounds to leave the conversation.

+## Good meetings

+TBD